Summary

 - Faculty Feedback

-- It was easy to add this service-learning project to their course.
+- It was easy to add this for-credit service-learning project to their course.

 - It could enable a line of community-engaged research.

-- At the 2011 Teaching Prevention APTR annual conference we presented at a symposium – Leveraging Technology to Impact Health in the Community.
+– At the 2011 Teaching Prevention APTR conference, we presented at a symposium – Leveraging Technology to Impact Health in the Community.

 – In 2011, I contributed a chapter in Technology Innovations for Behavioral Education.